TTS provider setup and configuration

 System voice uses direct WPM (words per minute) control:

-# Slow speech
+say -r parameter# Slow speech

 speakeasy "Slow speech" --provider system --rate 120